digitalevidencetoolkit/deptoolkit/extension/README.md

 Your changes will automatically reload.

 ## Usage

-Use while the [Digital Evidence Toolkit API](https://github.com/digitalevidencetoolkit/deptoolkit-node-api) is running in parallel.
+Use while the Node API is running in parallel.